canonical/craft-parts/docs/common/craft-parts/reference/plugins/poetry_plugin.rst

 Poetry
 ~~~~~~

-By default, this plugin gets poetry from the ``python3-poetry`` package on the build
+By default, this plugin gets Poetry from the ``python3-poetry`` package on the build
 system.
-If that is not desired (for example, if a newer version  of poetry is
+If that is not desired (for example, if a newer version  of Poetry is
 required), a ``poetry-deps`` part can install poetry in the build system.
 Any parts
-that use the poetry plugin must run ``after`` the ``poetry-deps`` part:
+that use the Poetry plugin must run ``after`` the ``poetry-deps`` part:

 .. code-block:: yaml